Bounds on inequality with incomplete data: Computation in Scenario 2

-Proposition \ref{prop:GiniSc3_original}(a) establishes that the minimizer compresses unknown values $y_{i}$ for $i \in Q$ toward a common threshold $u_0 \in \mathcal{U}$, pushing bounded intervals to their nearer extreme and aligning overlapping ones at $u_0$.
-The proposition implies an efficient minimization strategy based on a search over candidate thresholds in $ \mathcal{U}$.
+Proposition~\ref{prop:GiniSc3_original}(a) establishes that the minimizer compresses unknown values $y_{i}$ for $i \in Q$ toward a common threshold $u_0 \in \mathcal{U}$, pushing bounded intervals to their nearer extreme and aligning overlapping ones at $u_0$.
+The proposition implies an efficient minimization strategy based on a search over candidate thresholds in $\mathcal{U}$.
 For each candidate $u_0 \in \mathcal{U}$ construct the assignment for $y_i$, $i \in Q$, according to the pattern in part (a) of the proposition.
 A single pass over $|\mathcal{U}|\leq 2|Q| + |P|$ candidates, computing the Gini index each time, is guaranteed by the proposition to return the global minimum and a corresponding minimizer $\mathbf{y}^*_{\min}$.

 Proposition~\ref{prop:GiniSc3_original}(b) shows that a maximizer stretches the distribution by pushing uncertain values away from a common threshold $u_0 \in \mathcal{U}$.
-Unlike minimization, it does not uniquely prescribe the endpoint assignment for the (typically small) subset $Q(u_0) = \{i \in Q : u_0 \in \mathcal{I}_i\}$.
-When $|Q(u_0)|$ is small, exhaustive enumeration of the $2^{|Q(u_0)|}$ possible boundary assignments for these indices is feasible and exact.
-For larger $|Q(u_0)|$, fast steepest-ascent greedy-flip heuristics (or beam search) reliably recover the global optimum in practice.
-Additional dominance rules can further prune the search: if $i,i' \in Q(u_0)$ satisfy $\underline{a}_i = \underline{a}_{i'}$ and $\overline{a}_i < \overline{a}_{i'}$, then assigning the narrower interval $i$ to its upper bound $\overline{a}_i$ precludes assigning the wider interval $i'$ to its lower bound $\underline{a}_{i'}$, and symmetrically for the dual case.
-Crucially, the proposition dramatically simplifies computation even within proportion-based optimization frameworks discussed earlier as all uncertain values lie on the finite boundary set $\mathcal{B}$, eliminating the need for continuous proportions over $\mathcal{U} \setminus \mathcal{B}$ (leads to a potentially large reduction in the number of unknowns).
+Unlike minimization, it does not uniquely prescribe the boundary assignment for the (typically small) subset $Q(u_0) = \{i \in Q : u_0 \in \mathcal{I}_i\}$.
+When $|Q(u_0)|$ is small, direct enumeration of the $2^{|Q(u_0)|}$ possible boundary assignments for these intervals is feasible and exact.
+For larger $|Q(u_0)|$, a binary-integer formulation is preferable.
+Dominance rules can reduce that problem before it is solved: if $i,i' \in Q(u_0)$ satisfy $\underline{a}_i = \underline{a}_{i'}$ and $\overline{a}_i < \overline{a}_{i'}$, then assigning the narrower interval $i$ to its upper bound $\overline{a}_i$ precludes assigning the wider interval $i'$ to its lower bound $\underline{a}_{i'}$, and symmetrically for the dual case.
+The binary-integer formulation is as follows.
+Let $ind_i \in \{0,1\}$ indicate whether $y_{i,\max}=\overline a_i$ (as opposed to $\underline a_i$) for $i\in Q$.
+Given the fixed assignments outside $Q(u_0)$, each realized value is affine in the binary endpoint indicators.
+The Gini numerator nevertheless contains absolute-difference terms that must be linearized using auxiliary variables and ordering or sign constraints.
+The resulting mixed-integer linear-fractional problem can then be solved globally using a standard fractional-programming method, with each parametric subproblem solved as a MILP by branch and bound.